rieckpil/progmot/content/post/one-year-course-release.md

 ### People will ask for a refund, and that's fine

 I still remember the first month after the launch of the first version.
-I was so nervous about the first 30 day period and thought many would ask for a refund.
+I was so nervous about the first 30-day period and thought many would ask for a refund.
 This did not happen.
 After one year, I have a refund rate of 0.75%.
 Most of those refunds were due to a different expectations.

 ### Course participants won't start immediately with the course and some will never even finish